 High School Composition

-The composition program offers special opportunities for a select group of young composers.
+The composition program offers unique opportunities for a select group of young composers.
 Enrollment is limited.

 While in residence, students produce new works which are performed in a series of public concerts.
-Students collaborate closely with Brevard's new music ensemble, itch, comprised of instrumentalists in the College Division who have demonstrated ability and interest in the performance of new music.
+Students collaborate closely with Brevard's New Music Ensemble, comprised of instrumentalists in the College Division who have demonstrated ability and interest in the performance of new music.

 The annual "New Songs" program has become a highlight of the summer festival.
 All student composers set the same text, and singers from Brevard's opera company perform the new songs on a public concert.

-During the last week of the season, the Brevard Concert Orchestra and the Brevard Symphonic Winds each devote a session to reading and recording new student works.
+During the last week of the season, Brevard's performing ensembles devote a session to reading and recording new student works.

 Composition students spend most of their time in the composition lab, a pair of adjoining rooms housing MIDI keyboards, printers, and audio equipment.
-Students bring their own computers, so may use whatever notation software they elect.
+Students bring their own computers, and may elect to use their preferred notation software.

-Students in the High School Division will encounter older students at concerts, in studio and master classes, and in the cafeteria.
-High school students have their own residences, their own campus life system, and their own social activities.
+Students in the High School Division will encounter older students at concerts, in studio and masterclasses, and in the cafeteria, providing valuable opportunities for guidance and mentorship.
+However, high school students have their own ensembles, their own residences, their own campus life system, and their own social activities.